jwrr/micro-stuff/MPLABXProjects/explorer-demo-pic24fj1024gb610.x/README.md

 USB Notes:
 ----------
 * Used MCC defaults.
 When generating it gave a warning about clocks not valid.
-This video provide the answer: https://vimeo.com/204554501
+This video provide the answer: https://vimeo.com/204554501 , with PLL_EN=1 and Prescaler 2:1.

 * The code with USB built and loaded, and showed up on COM4.
 But how do you use the USB?
 Download the MLA and use example C:\microchip\mla\v2018_11_26\apps\usb\device\cdc_basic\firmware\exp16_pic24fj1024gb610_pim.x